tenaiscott/Install-WordPress-on-Ubuntu-16.04/README.md

 Create a new user:

 ```
-CREATE USER 'WordPressuser'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'wordpressuser'@'localhost' IDENTIFIED BY 'password';
 ```

 Grant the new user access to the database:

 ```
-GRANT ALL PRIVILEGES ON databasename.* TO 'WordPressuser'@'localhost';
+GRANT ALL PRIVILEGES ON databasename.* TO 'wordpressuser'@'localhost';
 ```

 Check that the database was successfully created: